Carpal Tunnel Syndrome Market is expected to Grow at CAGR of 3.65% through 2031

 tools and treatment modalities.
 Countries such as Germany, the United Kingdom,

-France, and Italy have a high standard of healthcare, providing patients with a
+France, and Italy have high standards of healthcare, providing patients with a broad spectrum of services to manage CTS, including advanced electrophysiological tests, such as nerve conduction studies and electromyography.

 diagnosis, which is critical for effective management and treatment of CTS.